echenproj/break_funding_tool/README.md

-# Save this as create_readme.py and run it with Python
 # 💼 BreakFunding.AI

 **BreakFunding.AI** is a Flask web application that allows users to upload loan term sheets (PDF), automatically extract key terms using an LLM, and calculate break-funding costs with a visualized cashflow chart.
 Users can also export the results to a PowerPoint slide.